-Evaluation of the prespecified subgroups illustrated a significant reduction in the primary endpoint for patients with LDL below median (<65.4 mg/dl) and patients with an estimated glomerular filtration rate ("eGFR") below 60 mL/min/1.73m.
+Evaluation of the prespecified subgroups illustrated a significant reduction in the primary endpoint for patients with LDL below median (<65.4 mg/dl) and patients with an estimated glomerular filtration rate ("eGFR") below 60 mL/min/1.73m2.

 Exploratory analysis of patients who were concomitantly administered sodium-glucose cotransporter-2 ("SGLT2") inhibitors, a new class of anti-diabetic therapy, illustrated potential synergy with apabetalone.
-Analysis of the primary endpoint in patients taking apabetalone with empagliflozin (JardianceTM) for at least 30 days illustrated a hazard ratio of 0.34 (95% Cl 0.12-1.01, p=0.05).
-Further analysis of this synergistic finding and evaluation of additional classes of anti-diabetic therapies is ongoing and appropriate intellectual property is being filed.
+Analysis of the primary endpoint in patients taking apabetalone with empagliflozin (Jardiance $^{TM}$ ) for at least 30 days illustrated a hazard ratio of 0.34 (95% Cl 0.12-1.01, p=0.05).
+Further analysis of this synergistic finding and evaluation of additional classes of anti-diabetic therapies is ongoing and appropriate intellectual property was filed in January 2020.

 The addition of apabetalone to standard of care therapy after ACS in patients with type II DM and low HDL cholesterol, although not reaching statistical significance, showed a strong trend towards a reduction in MACE.
-Although BETonMACE was underpowered, it represents provisional clinical evidence that epigenetic modulation of pathologic gene expression by BET protein inhibition may be a potential therapeutic approach to the prevention of MACE and CHF.
+Although BETonMACE did not have a sufficiently large sample size to detect a statistically significant relative risk reduction between apabetalone and placebo, it represents provisional clinical evidence that epigenetic modulation of pathologic gene expression by BET protein inhibition may be a potential therapeutic approach to the prevention of MACE and CHF.
 The results of BETonMACE study validates the need to continue the clinical development of apabetalone in patients with high-risk CVD, an area of critical unmet need.